shipyardapp/Shipyard-Documentation/docs/reference/packages/external-package-dependencies.md

 When you build a Vessel or Blueprint with Bash, it runs inside Docker containers running a Debian image.
 In order for your Vessel to run successfully, you must provide a way to install any Linux packages that you need.
 These packages can be listed out under the Bash Packages Panel.

 Packages should be formatted with the Package Name field filled out.
-[Use this site](https://www.debian.org/distrib/packages) to find all available packages you can use with Bash in Shipyard.
+[Use this site](https://www.debian.org/distrib/packages) to find all available packages you can use with Bash in Platform.

 ![Example Bash Packages](../../.gitbook/assets/shipyard_2021_03_12_17_33_07.png)